samarth93/portfolio-samarth-/portfolio-project/README.md

    npm run build
    ```

-2. Deploy the built files from the `.next` directory.
+2. Deploy the built files from the `.next` directory to any static hosting service.

-### Backend Deployment
+### Option 3: Manual Deployment

-The Spring Boot backend can be deployed to platforms like Heroku, AWS Elastic Beanstalk, or any Java hosting service.

-1. Build the JAR file:
+1. Build the production version:
    ```
-   cd backend
+   cd frontend
-   mvn clean package
+   npm run build
+   npm start
    ```

-2. Deploy the JAR file from the `target` directory.
+2. Deploy to any Node.js hosting service.

 ## License